fzechert/ansi-control-codes/README.md

 ## Source Code Repository

-The source code for this library is hosted at <https://git.zechert.net/fzechert/ansi-control-codes>.
+The source code for this library is hosted at <https://github.com/fzechert/ansi-control-codes>.

 ## Contribution

 Contributions are welcome.
-Please keep in mind that the source code is not at github, but on my own git server.
-If you want to contribute, feel free to contact me.

 ## Development / Maintenance Status